hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Method 2 - check the correlation between diff(series1) and lag(diff(series2)), if no longer showing correlation, then likely that the original 2 series are not truly correlated to each other
 * Oftentimes it’s the relationship between data at different points or the change over time that is most informative about how your data behaves.

+### Data Simulation
+* SimPy, a process-based discrete-event simulation framework: https://simpy.readthedocs.io/en/latest/
+* Simulation with Markov Chain Monte Carlo (MCMC) method
+  * "The basis of a Monte Carlo simulation is that the probability of varying outcomes cannot be determined because of random variable interference.
+Therefore, a Monte Carlo simulation focuses on constantly repeating random samples to achieve certain results.
+A Monte Carlo simulation takes the variable that has uncertainty and assigns it a random value.
+The model is then run and a result is provided.
+This process is repeated again and again while assigning the variable in question with many different values.
+Once the simulation is complete, the results are averaged together to provide an estimate."
+  * "A Monte Carlo simulation will help you figure out what a particular distribution or series of terms looks like, but not how those terms should evolve over time.
+This is where a Markov chain comes in.
+It calculates a probability of transitioning between states, and when we factor that in, we take “steps” rather than simply calculating a global integral."
+    * In a Markov process, the probability of a transition to a state in the future depends only on the present state (not on past information).
+    * [An example of MCMCsimulation][32]
+* Deep Learning Simulation
+  * Can capture complex and nonlinear dynamics, hard to leak privacy since it's a blackbox
+  * The drawback is, even the practitioners don't understand the dynamics of the system...

 ### Other Knowledge
 * Psychological Time Discounting: People tend to be more optimistic (and less realistic) when making estimates or assessments that are more “distant” from us.

 ## My Practice